<big>Glossary of Painting Terms</big>(As of July 2003)

 Sediment formation

-Spritzkonsistenz: Diluted coating materials should be used immediately.
+Sprayable consistency: Diluted paint materials should be used immediately.

-will become, as the low viscosity prevents the formation of sediment.
+will become, as the low viscosity prevents sediment from settling.

 verschandeln paint finishes cannot then be guaranteed.